akebono03/ehp-proof-tracer/README.md

 Eα∘Eβ=Eγ
 ```

-Functors and symmetry can increase structural depth, so staged / bounded
+Structural functorial rules can increase depth, so staged / bounded execution
-execution is used where required.
+is used where required.

 ---